The Impact of ESG on Financial Performance and Corporate Reputation

 Supply chain security :

 Disruptions are commonplace as businesses become increasingly interconnected.
-Maintaining the security and stability of the supply chain to prevent disruptions, ensure quality and protect against fraud, counterfeits, and other forms of exploitation.
-With the emergence of new threats like ESG compliance and cyber-attacks, as well as traditional supplier risks like bankruptcy, companies must have a robust framework for managing these risks.
+Maintaining the security and stability of the supply chain to prevent disruptions, ensure quality, and protect against fraud, counterfeits, and other forms of exploitation is essential for strong ESG performance.
+With the emergence of new threats like ESG compliance and cyber-attacks, as well as traditional supplier risks like bankruptcy, companies must have a robust framework for managing these risks and integrating ESG initiatives.

 Addressing ESG issues in the supply chain requires a commitment from all parties involved, including suppliers, manufacturers, and consumers.
 To prioritise ESG considerations in their operations and purchasing decisions, companies must focus on: